muratk3n/thirdwave/en/README.md

 they are not social or political issues.
 The seizure of control of the economy by a class of global speculators and corporations has ruined the lives of the very groups the democrats pretend to lift up.
-When Bill Clinton and the democratic party for example destroyed the old welfare system 70% of the recipients were children.
+When Bill Clinton and the Democratic Party for example destroyed the old welfare system 70% of the recipients were children.
 Those on the right of the political spectrum, and we must never forget that the positions of the Democratic party would make it a far right party in Europe, demonize those on the margins of society as scapegoats.
-The culture wars mask the reality both parties are full partners in the destruction of our democratic institutions, both parties have reconfigured american society into a mafia state"
+The culture wars mask the reality both parties are full partners in the destruction of our democratic institutions, both parties have reconfigured American society into a mafia state"

 [Link](https://youtu.be/GxSN4ip_F6M?t=1717)